brunurd/RTFExporter/README.md

 # RTFExporter

-***Warning to Unity users: After the version 1.1.0 is necessary to use the 4.x target framework to the dll work properly***
+***Warning to Unity users: After the version 1.1.0 is necessary to use the .NET Framework 4.6 to the dll work properly***

 A C# library to generate .RTF text files from any string object data, stylized and ready for any text processor.
 No fancy dependencies or restrictive licenses.